Lecturize/Laravel-Addresses/README.md

 # Laravel Addresses

-Simple address and contact management with polymorph many-to-many relations.
+Simple address and contact management for Laravel 5.

 ## Installation